rakeshvattikonda/asic-interview/docs/questions/protocols/apb.md

 ---

 ## 6. How does APB fit into an SoC?
 Explain an APB system.

 APB is used to connect low-bandwidth peripherals to a high-performance system bus.
 Since APB does not support pipelining or burst transfers, it is typically connected via an AHB-to-APB or AXI-to-APB bridge.

 ### Components of an APB system:
-- AHB/APB Bridge: Converts AHB (or AXI) transactions into APB transactions.
+- **AHB/APB Bridge**: Converts AHB (or AXI) transactions into APB transactions.
-- Address Decoder: Selects the appropriate APB slave based on `PADDR`.
+- **Address Decoder**: Selects the appropriate APB slave based on `PADDR`.
+- **APB Slave MUX**: Handles data multiplexing from multiple APB slaves and forwards it to the APB bridge.
-- APB Slaves: Peripheral devices like UART, GPIO, I2C, SPI, timers, etc.
+- **APB Slaves**: Peripheral devices like UART, GPIO, I2C, SPI, timers, etc.

 ### APB Transfer Flow:
 1. AHB/AXI Master initiates a request.
 2. AHB/APB Bridge converts the request to APB format.
 3. Address Decoder activates the correct `PSEL` signal for the slave.
+4. APB Slave MUX ensures the correct data path between multiple APB slaves and the master.
-4. APB transaction completes using `PENABLE`, `PREADY`, `PWDATA`, and `PRDATA`.
+5. APB transaction completes using `PENABLE`, `PREADY`, `PWDATA`, and `PRDATA`.

 📌 Example APB System Diagram:
 ![APB System](images/apb_system.png)